Claim: Thieves make off with a suitcase, then find out it contains a wildcat.

 [Collected on the Internet, 2000]

-On a country road where there was quite a bit of traffic with "black" drivers, a jokester places a live bob cat "wildcat" in a suit case and sets it beside the road.
+On a country road where there was quite a bit of traffic with “black” drivers, a jokester places a live bob cat “wildcat” in a suit case and sets it beside the road.
 The jokester and others watch from a hiding place as a four door ar goes by.
 A short way down the road it turns around and slowly drives by the suit case beside the road.
 The car turns around and drives slowly up to the suit case.
 Just as it passes by, a young black man jumps from the car, grabs the suit case and jumps back in the car.
 The driver accelerates rapidly.
-As the car gets about 50 feet down the road, all four doors open and the occupants jump out of the moving car!
+As the car gets about

 My daddy, gone many years now, loved to tell the tale of the time earlier in this century when he and a buddy were doing a little trapping in East Arkansas bottomlands.
 Caught them a genuine full-grown wildcat and somehow, for some reason, got the thing into an old suitcase.